 Salt regulates water and the transmission of electrical signals in our bodies.
 When this system is not working properly, our body’s communication system can get thrown off and our brain, muscle, and nervous systems can suffer.
 We are told to watch our salt intake, but getting a balanced amount of sea salt is essential for proper brain, muscle, and nervous system function.

-Do you have a favorite recipe that you’ve concocted yourself from veggies in your garden?
-Or any other favorite salad recipe that uses ingredients found in most veggie gardens?
+Does your family have a favorite salad recipe that uses ingredients found in most veggie gardens?
 Please share in the comment section below.